huongdevvn/huongdevvn/README.md

 ### :woman_technologist: &nbsp;About Me

-I'm Huong Nguyen, a skilled Front-end Engineer based in Ho Chi Minh City, Vietnam.
+I'm Huong Nguyen, a Front-end Engineer based in Ho Chi Minh City, Vietnam.

 🔭 With 6+ years of experience, I've worked on diverse projects ranging from Crypto Trading Platforms to FinTech, eCommerce, and Healthcare Platforms.